Our route panels bring employer voice to the very heart of our work.

 Sunitha is a Fellow of the Chartered Institute of Personnel and Development (CIPD), Associate Fellow of the British Psychological Society (BPS), Fellow of the Chartered Management Institute (CMI), and a Fellow of the Royal Society of the Arts (RSA).
 She is committed to developing reflective practice and is a firm believer in the importance of CPD and life-long learning.
 As a route panel Member, Sunitha is motivated by the opportunity to work with the Institute to develop and maintain high-quality educational qualifications relevant to the needs of business and society.

-John is the Deputy General Manager of the Lung Division at the Royal Brompton Hospital, which is now part of Guys and St Thomas’s.
+John is Operational Lead in the Medical Education and Simulation Division at the Royal Brompton Hospital, which is now part of Guys and St Thomas’s.
 He is responsible for supporting and managing teams across respiratory medicine, thoracic surgery, lung cancer services and the Healthy Lung Programme.
 He is also currently part of the Trust’s Specialist Registrar Trainee Programme, helping junior doctors to navigate the workings of the NHS.

 John has worked for over 17 years in operational, contractual and project management roles within the NHS and social care.
 Appraising, mentoring and supporting staff personal development has been a key focus of his various roles.
 He studied a Healthcare Management MBA at Brunel Business School, specialising in change management, lean thinking and crisis leadership.

 Head of Governance and Resourcing for the Technology function, Royal Mail

 Paul is Head of Governance and Resourcing for the Technology function at Royal Mail, responsible for the resourcing of the Technology function, balancing demand and supply across a team of 500 people, as well as the continuous improvement of the project and programme delivery model.